 The School of Earth & Soul with John Philip Newell

-The School of Earth & Soul is resuming its in-person gatherings in 2022.
-Its purpose is to awaken awareness of the sacred in all things through the recovery of Celtic wisdom for today and to help translate this awareness into compassionate action and justice.
-The School follows a three-year cycle of teaching and spiritual practice as follows and participants may join at any stage in the three-year cycle and attend any of the Earth & Soul venues.
-Mercy by the Sea is offering the second stage, Celtic Wisdom 2: Sacred Earth.
+The purpose of the school is to awaken awareness of the sacred in all things through the recovery of Celtic wisdom for today and to help translate this awareness into compassionate action and justice.
+It follows a three-year cycle of teaching and spiritual practice as follows and participants may join at any stage in the three-year cycle and attend any of the Earth & Soul venues.

 Celtic Wisdom 1: Sacred Soul (reawakening to the sacredness of every human being through the teachings of Pelagius, St Brigid, and Pierre Teilhard de Chardin)